Program Overview

 Program Costs

-Once admitted to the program, the average OCC in-district nursing student will pay approximately $7,200 for tuition and fees (out-of-district tuition and fee for nursing courses are approximately $13,500).
-Pre-program costs (books, background check, immunizations, uniform, etc.) are estimated at $1,500 - $1,900.
+Once admitted to the program, the average OCC in-district nursing student will pay approximately $8,100 for tuition and fees (out-of-district tuition and fees for nursing courses are approximately $14,800).
+Pre-program costs (books, background check, immunizations, uniform, etc.) are estimated at $1,500 - $2,000.
 These estimates do not include the costs of any prerequisite, general education, or required supportive courses taken at OCC or transferred from other institutions.
 Your actual costs for tuition, fees, and other expenses may be higher or lower depending on your individual circumstances.

-The program tuition cost is calculated based on the current tuition rate of $103, (effective Fall 2023 the tuition increases to $107) per billable contact hour for in-district students, and $199 for out-of district students (effective Fall 2023 the out-of district tuition increases to $205).
-A $110 student support fee per semester is also incurred, for 65.5 billable contact hours of NUR courses over five semesters.
+The program tuition cost is calculated based on the current tuition rate of $115 per billable contact hour for in-district students, and $217 for out-of district students, plus a $110 student support fee per semester, for 65.5 billable contact hours of NUR courses over five semesters.
 If all seven general education and required supportive courses are taken at OCC, you will incur an estimated 27-30 additional billable contact hours for these courses (hours vary depending on chosen electives).
 Upon graduation from the program, you will incur additional costs for licensure and graduation of approximately $400 - $500.

-In addition, the nursing program requires use of a lap top computer for all exams-Chrome Books cannot be used.
-Nursing students are also required to purchase Nursing Program software in incremental payments over the two years of the program.
+In addition, the nursing program requires use of a lap top computer for all exams.
+Nursing students are also required to purchase Nursing Program software.

 Tuition and fees are subject to change without notice by action of the Oakland Community College Board of Trustees.